About ASSMA · Public project information

 • It does not promise absolute legal compliance or clinical certification.

-Data handled with care.
+Data with care.

-Ethics, privacy and data care
+Ethics, privacy and careful data handling.

 Restricted access